LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

   are detailed below.
 - :meth:`~crappy.blocks.camera_processes.CameraProcess.finish` is the
   equivalent of the :meth:`~crappy.blocks.Block.finish` method of the Block.
-It is called at the very end when Crappy finishes, and should de-initialize the objects used for the image processing.
+It is called at the very end when Crappy finishes, and should deinitialize the objects used for the image processing.
 It is fine to leave this method undefined.

 The Base CameraProcess class handles the calls to these methods, as well as the exceptions that might be raised.
 All the user has to do is to define them.
-In addition to the methods that the user has to define, there are four other methods that can be called and provide extra functionalities :
+In addition to the methods that the user has to define, there are four other methods that can be called and provide extra functionalities:

 - :meth:`~crappy.blocks.camera_processes.CameraProcess.set_config` is an
   optional hook for processing state chosen in a custom CameraConfig window.